swyxio/sw-yx.github.io/_posts/2018-05-03-microconf-day2.md

 Evertyhin about email courses in one slide
 - make a promise with every subject line. keep it.
 - 75% education 25% sales.
 You need both.
 - frontload delivery.
-3x in first week ins fine.
+3x in first week is fine.
 - after end of course, email 1x every 2-4 weeks.

 checkpoints you want to reach in your business (you are not out of research phase until...)